All Photos by Tomiko Jones

 VII.
 The Owl and the Wren: Lady Macduff

 Towards the end of Shakespeare's Macbeth, Lady Macduff is brutally and unforgettably murdered along with her children.
-This is the lullaby of her final moments, distorted by intimations of approaching horror.
+The Owl and the Wren is the lullaby of her final moments, distorted by intimations of approaching horror.
 (Text by Kate Soper)

 VIII.
 Her Voice is Full of Money (a deathless song): Dasy Buchanan

-In F. Scott Fitzgerald's The Great Gatsby, Daisy's voice is variously described as "a singing compulsion," "an exhilarating ripple," "a deathless song."
+In F. Scott Fitzgerald's The Great Gatsby, Daisy's voice is variously described as"a singing compulsion," "an exhilarating ripple," "a deathless song."
 Just before the novel's tragic climax, Gatsby himself weighs in for the first time, reducing this extraordinary feature to an impersonal signifier of generic luxury: "her voice is full of money."
-(Text by F. Scott Fitzgerald)
+(Text by F. Scott Fitzgerald and Soper)